 - A. Neither the Registrant, nor its management persons, are registered or have an application pending to register, as a broker-dealer or a registered representative of a broker-dealer. - B. Neither the Registrant, nor its representatives, are registered or have an application pending to register, as a futures commission merchant, commodity pool operator, a commodity trading advisor, or a representative of the foregoing. - C. Affiliate Sponsored Private Investment Funds.
 One or more Principals of the Registrant are indirect owners (through the entity Hunt Valley Partners, LLC) of Independent Access Partners, LLC, an adviser formed to sponsor private investment funds.
 The Registrant, on a non-discretionary basis, recommends that certain qualified clients consider allocating a portion of their investment assets to one or more affiliated private funds.
+Independent

-Independent Access Partners, LLC waives fees for Registrant clients who invest in such funds, although the Registrant's advisory fees still apply to client assets invested in such affiliated private funds.
-The terms and conditions for participation in the affiliated private funds, including conflicts of interest and risk factors, are set forth in fund offering documents.
+Access Partners, LLC waives fund-level management fees for Registrant clients who invest in such funds, although the Registrant's advisory fees still apply to client assets invested in such affiliated private funds.
+The waiving of Independent Access Partners, LLC management fees is only extended to investors for as long as they are clients of the Registrant.
+Should a Registrant client invest in a private fund sponsored by Independent Access Partners, LLC terminate its advisory relationship with the Registrant, the waiving of Independent Access Partners, LLC management fee will expire.

+The Registrant's clients will also be subject to other fees and expenses associated with an investment in the affiliated private funds, including the fees and expenses charged by underlying funds in which Independent Access Partners, LLC, invest.
+The terms and conditions for participation in the affiliated private funds, including conflicts of interest risk factors, fees, and expenses are set forth in fund offering documents.
 The Registrant's clients are under absolutely no obligation to consider or make an investment in any private investment fund(s).